yoctoyotta1024/CLEO/docs/source/intro/monoids.rst

 The Use of Concepts to Create Monoids
 -------------------------------------
-Within CLEO, a monoid can be thought of as a type that has three essential properties:
+A monoid in CLEO can be thought of as a type that has three essential properties:

 1. it can be created.